ppkantorski/UltraGB-Overlay/README.md

 Output: `gbemu.ovl`

-The build uses C++26, ARMv8-A SIMD/CRC/crypto tuned for Cortex-A57, LTO with 6 parallel LTRANS jobs, and links against `libcurl`, `mbedtls`, and `libnx`.
+The build targets C++26, ARMv8-A with SIMD/CRC/crypto extensions tuned for Cortex-A57, full LTO with 6 parallel LTRANS jobs, and links against `libcurl`, `mbedtls`, and `libnx`.

 ---